2 Syntax

 )

-You may also place several arguments on the same line if they are closely related to each other, e.g., strings in calls to paste() or stop().
-When building strings, where possible match one line of code to one line of output.
+You may place multiple unnamed arguments on the same line if they are closely related to each other.
+A common example of this is creating strings with paste().
+In such cases, it’s often beneficial to match one line of code to one line of output.

 # Good